THE PERFECT LOCATION

 The Athens Concert Hall is located on Vasilissis Sofias Avenue, just a few minutes walk from our hotel

 The Hall was inaugurated in 1991 with two halls.
 Since then it has been augmented with two more halls and now has a total of four: two large and two smaller ones.
-The Hall has optimal facilities for opera performances, and some operas are presented every season.
+The Hall has optimal facilities for opera performances, which are presented regularly.
+Kindly ask our concierge for the timetable and planned performances.

 The Megaro Moussikis station of the Athens Metro is just outside the Hall, on Line 3.